kasper-piskorski/docs/pages/documentation/10-examples/examples-overview.md

 If you would like to request a particular example, please get in touch with us by leaving a comment on this page or posting a question on the discussion boards.
 Our [Community page](https://grakn.ai/community.html) lists other ways you can talk to us.

-### Genealogy Example
+### Genealogy Dataset

-The genealogy example is widely used across our documentation about GRAKN.AI, because it is a simple, yet powerful, illustration of many key features.
+The genealogy dataset is widely used across our documentation about GRAKN.AI, because it allows for a simple, yet powerful, illustration of many key features.
+As described below, it is used to illustrate CSV migration and the Grakn Reasoner.

 It is available on the [sample-datasets repo on Github](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph), and is also discussed in the ["Family Matters" blog post](https://blog.grakn.ai/family-matters-1bb639396a24#.4gnoaq2hr).

 ### [Modern](./modern.html)